dhq-boiler/rails-clipboard-helper/README.md

 <%= clipboard_copy("Text you want to copy") %>
 ```

-By default, this displays an SVG copy icon.
-When clicked, it changes to a checkmark icon.
+By default, this displays an SVG copy icon styled as a link (no border, no background).
+When clicked, it changes to a checkmark icon and the color briefly changes to green.

 ### Usage with Options